 At the September 2015 United Nations General Assembly meeting in New York, the UK was the only country with a permanent seat on the UN Security Council to commit to a 2% defence budget and a 0.7% aid budget.

 These achievements clearly demonstrate Britain’s global leadership in these areas.

 In the UK, the 0.7% commitment on ODA spend applies across government.
 Within each spending review Her Majesty’s Treasury allocates an ODA budget to a number of departments.
 Departments are then responsible for ensuring that their own ODA budgets are allocated optimally and spent well.
 Where other departments have activity that meets the ODA criteria, this can and does count towards the 0.7% target.

-While DFID is by far the largest contributor of UK ODA, other departments with ODA budgets include the Foreign and Commonwealth Office, the Department for Energy and Climate Change, the Department for Environment, Food & Rural Affairs, the Home Office and the Department for Business, Innovation & Skills.
+While the Foreign, Commonwealth & Development Office (FCDO) is by far the largest contributor of UK ODA, other departments with ODA budgets include the Department for Energy and Climate Change, the Department for Environment, Food & Rural Affairs, the Home Office and the Department for Business, Innovation & Skills.

 4. Why has the UK made this commitment?

 Investing less than one percent of our national income in aid is creating a safer, wealthier and more secure world.
 This is something British people can be proud of and is firmly in the UK’s interest.
 We believe in being a country that shapes the world.